Controller

 export class CatController extends BaseController {

-@Get({ middlewares: [logResponseMiddleware] })
+@Get("/", { middlewares: [logResponseMiddleware] })

-async show() {
+async list() {

-const r = await db().runQuery({ sql: "select * from cats", bindings: [] });
+const r = await db().runQuery({

 return {